singapaul/TDD-MorseCodeTranslator/README.md

 Current improvements to make:

 -style further with CSS
--make ir translate morsecode to English!
+-make it translate morsecode to English!